 While thinking, details are easily brought into awareness by other details.
 And global themes are easily brought into awareness by other global themes.
 That’s how attention and memory work.
 More on the theory here and here.
 Narrow processing is like traveling through internal roads in a city – they connect better to nearby regions.
 Abstract processing is like traveling via the freeway, which connects farther regions better.

 High construal-level thinking is big-picture, global, abstract, or contextual thinking.
 Low construal level thinking is detail-oriented, narrow, concrete/factual, and targeted thinking.

-Low construal notes (focusing on nuances) should promote memory for details and deductive thinking.
-High construal notes (focusing on the big picture) should promote memory for large relationships among ideas and abstract/creative thinking.
+Low construal notes (focusing on local nuances) should promote memory for details and deductive thinking.
+High construal notes (focusing on the global big picture) should promote memory for large relationships among ideas and abstract/creative thinking.

 How to write: Handwritten or laptop and phone notes?

 A study published in January 2022 in Contemporary educational psychology says digital notes and handwritten notes are equally effective.
 The main problem occurs when a student is heavily distracted.
-By design, note-taking reduces the possibility of distractions because the brain is fully engaged in studying and any surplus attention can be used for improving notes.
+By design, note-taking reduces the possibility of distractions because the brain is fully engaged in studying, and any surplus attention can be used for improving notes.

 Pros & cons of digital vs. handwritten notes

 |Pros||Learning curve, need a device||Free-flowing and creative, easy|

 Notes can be factual or interpreted, and both have their uses.
 Interpretation involves more thinking and may benefit conceptual understanding.
 Writing down factual information will improve memory, even if it is without understanding, just through repetition and rewriting that information.
 It also allows fact verification when in doubt.